jonathanulco/laurakalbag-dot-com/content/posts/site-design-history/site-design-history.md

 Let’s start with the most mortifying…

 {{< figured caption="Thumbs up?
 Despite the design looking table-like, the whole design is done with floats and painstaking pixels.
 Pain is probably what you feel when you look at the combined colours and textures of the background.
 Textures were very trendy." src2="/images/2018/08/v-2010-about.png" alt2="Screenshot of the About page from 2010, which is similar to the Home page but features a boring list of my so-called skills at the time." src3="/images/2018/08/v-2010-contact.png" alt3="Screenshot of the Contact page from 2010, which sports a similar design to the other two pages, but also a very formal-looking contact form." >}}
-  {{< imgsrcset command="Resize" class="grid" original="/images/2018/08/v-2010-home.png" alt="Screenshot of an obnoxious early redesign that has a grid aesthetic with a very brightly coloured background pattern." >}}
+  {{< imgsrcset class="grid" original="/images/2018/08/v-2010-home.png" alt="Screenshot of an obnoxious early redesign that has a grid aesthetic with a very brightly coloured background pattern." >}}
 {{< /figured >}}

 ## 2012